 9. Bat Wine Cork

-There are some great vintage bat images on Pictureboxblue.
+There are some excellent vintage bat images on Pictureboxblue.

-I think that the whole collection of wine cork crafted figures are an interesting array of spooky characters.
-If you put orange twine through the eyelets and they can then be hung as a Halloween garland.
+The whole collection of wine-cork-crafted figures is an exciting array of bizarre characters.
+If you put orange twine through the eyelets, they can be hung as a Halloween garland.

 There are more Halloween crafts on allfreeholidaycrafts.